Home / ELVEFLOW COMMUNITY / ART & SCIENCE PROJECTS / Inside flowers, microfluidics!

 The science: movement of fluid through micropores

-Observation: movement of colored water up the paper and into the jars of clear water.
-After a time, the clear water will turn into a mix of the two primary colors.
+Observation: movement of coloured water up the paper and into the jars of clear water.
+After time the clear water will turn a mix of the two primary colours.

-Explanation: (paper microfluidics) The porous network of fibers that makes up the paper acts like a wick to absorb water from a wet area to a neighboring dry area.
-The dye molecules (color) are dissolved in the water and are mobile and free to diffuse through the liquid to an area of higher to lower dye concentration.
-The two primary colors are mixed by diffusion in the jar to create a secondary color (e.g., mixing yellow and blue makes green).
+Explanation: (paper microfluidics) the porous network of fibres that makes up the paper acts like a wick to absorb water from a wet area to a neighbouring dry area.
+The dye molecules (colour) are dissolved in the water and are mobile and free to diffuse through the liquid to an area of higher to lower dye concentration.
+The two primary colours mix by diffusion in the jar to create a secondary colour (e.g. mixing yellow and blue makes green).

 This project was presented during the European Research and Innovation Days.
 It is the first annual policy event of the European Commission, bringing together stakeholders to debate and shape the future research and innovation landscape.